bearmentor-community/template/README.md

   - Focused on JavaScript, Node.js, React, and Express ecosystem
   - Later possible with TypeScript too
 - Simple and good-looking user interface (UI) and quick user experience (UX)
+  - Design powered by Miro, Whimsical, Figma
-  - Powered by Figma, React, React Router, Redux, and CSS-in-JS
+  - Code powered by React, React Router, Redux, and CSS-in-JS
   - Albeit the opiniated specification, Template make the best use of good end-user experience
   - Adapting inspirations from apps like Google, Twitter, Instagram, Medium, and Airbnb
 - Encouraged with popular best practices and recommendations